Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Gardeners who want prevention rather than reaction should look at this granular pre-emergent.
 The 12-pound bag treats up to 5,000 square feet and contains Dimension (dithiopyr), which stops crabgrass, goosegrass, henbit, and other annual weeds before they sprout.
 Unlike many pre-emergents, Dimension also has post-emergent activity on very young crabgrass — a rare dual action that provides a wider application window than products like Halts.

 The main drawback is that granular pre-emergents do nothing for weeds already established.
 You must apply before soil temperatures trigger weed seed germination.
-A few customers reported receiving bags with less product than the labeled weight, which is a packaging quality concern rather than a performance issue.
-If you need to kill live weeds, pair this with a post-emergent spray.
+If you need to kill live weeds already growing among your flowers, pair this with a genuinely ornamental-labeled post-emergent, and always follow the label’s list of tolerant plant species before applying near a specific ornamental.

 What works